 Points to keep in mind when choosing a service:

-• The first thing you want to be looking for is the ease of use, ease of deployment and speed of deployment.
+The first thing you want to be looking for is ease of use, ease of deployment, and speed of deployment.
 After all, when you look back at the root cause of why companies are looking at these solutions, a lot of it has to do with the management complexities of existing solutions.

-• For instance, let’s say you’re a company of 20 people and everyone is using this service, maybe you don’t want everyone to have the equivalent of root-level access to do resource.
+For instance, let’s say you’re a company of 20 people and everyone is using this service, maybe you don’t want everyone to have the equivalent of root-level access to resources.

-• Be sure that you have some visibility into what’s actually happening, how much capacity you are using, what the performance looks like on a daily or weekly basis.
+Be sure that you have some visibility into what’s happening, how much capacity you are using, and what the performance looks like on a daily or weekly basis.

-Backing up and recovering data is a necessary discipline in all organizations but often considered costly, cumbersome and difficult to manage.
+Backing up and recovering data is a necessary discipline in all organizations but is often considered costly, cumbersome, and difficult to manage.
 Most backup problems happen overnight when you don’t have people watching them, meaning the backup window impacts production time and puts the business at risk of data loss.
-People and skills are the biggest cost and challenges in the backup.